by Wine Owners

 Posted on 2017-01-06

 With the highly touted 2015 Burgundy campaign upon us, we can be sure of two things: it is a superb vintage, and prices will rise.

 Let’s be honest, Burgundy is for wine lovers.
 Although we may have more Bordeaux in our cellars - steady, consistent, blended excellence - it is fickle, flirtatious Burgundy which steals our hearts.
 And the whole world is now falling in love with Burgundy, courting the tiny quantities and ready to take our place in the queue.

 The pure, ripe fruit of the 2015s will tempt early drinking, but if we want to experience the extraordinary range of flavours, textures and sensations that fine burgundy can produce, we must be prepared to wait.
 Or to seek out mature wines from great producers in other vintages.
-Remember, in Burgundy more than anywhere, it is the producer who matters more than the vineyard or the year.
+Remember, in Burgundy more than anywhere, it is the producer who matters more than First floor or the year.

 So rather than bet the whole house on the latest vintage, now might be the time to review the Burgundies that your fellow collectors have offered for sale on the fine wine exchange.

 There is a dazzling range of beautiful wines available, from the most humble appellations to the greatest of Grand Crus.
 Some are for drinking now, others for keeping for the future, whatever that may bring.
 Some are in bond and some are duty paid, but DP prices are never more than their In Bond case equivalents and there is no VAT for exchange buyers.
 All were bought when the pound was much stronger and prices were lower.
 Prices of Burgundy’s back vintages may never be this low again.